EricGarnier/LiveCoin.Net/README.md

 ## Release notes
-* Version 0.0.1 - 26 nov 2020
+* Version 0.0.4 - 28 nov 2020
-    * Initial commit.
-Allmost empty
+    * Only the REST API for Public data, Customer private data and open/cancel orders.
+Missing Rest deposit and withdrawal, vouchers.
+Also missing websockets.